 If you’ve ever seen a wildflower growing in the cracks of a sidewalk and wondered how and why it got started there, it’s a pretty simple answer: there wasn’t another option.

 It made do with what minimal resources were available.
 It’s a great lesson for studios as well.
-Yes, times are tough, but there are resources that can help make you successful and prepare for growth now, or even grow!
+Yes, times are tough, but there are resources that can help you prepare for the better times ahead or even grow now.

 The following are four keys to consider now and get ready for growth.